 Our Lips are Sealed

 Madeline had the taxi driver drop her off a block away from her destination, and as she walked confidently down the sidewalk, bundled comfortably into a button-up, wool coat, she casually checked her appearance in the shop’s plate glass window.
 Having spent a good couple of hours getting herself model-worthy this morning, her makeup was impeccable.
 Her hair was styled into lovely, ribbon-like curls, and under her fashionable coat was a classy, sapphire-blue, sleeveless A-line dress.
-She was going to meet a world-class model, one who had won Levi over, so it was extremely important she looked her very best.
+She was going to meet a world-class model, one who had won Levi over, so it was essential she looked her very best.

 Glancing down at her delicate silver wristwatch, Madeline noted with a certain amount of pride that she had arrived precisely on time.
 She had agreed to meet Cameron at a shop across the street from the multi-story office building that housed Aya’s talent agency.
 Earlier this morning, Cameron had called to give her Aya’s location, suggesting they meet at 11:00 a.m.
 So after meticulously preparing her outfit, hair, and makeup, Madeline sent Cameron the tracking app she’d promised and let him know she was activating it right before catching a taxi from her hotel, allowing him to test the accuracy for himself.
 This would be the only opportunity for Cameron to play around with the tracking technology because tomorrow was the day Madeline planned to visit Taro’s property.